 Here is an ultimate guide to preparing an authentic Russian Borodinsky loaf.

 The next bread type used sourdough starter is Parāoa Rēwena bread from New Zealand.
 Specifically, Rēwena bread uses a fermented potato starter (called “bug” in this country) to create a firmer texture.

-Parāoa Rēwena means “flour leaven”, and they have a root from Māori people – indigenous Polynesian in New Zealand.
+Parāoa Rēwena means “flour leaven” and comes from Māori people – indigenous Polynesian in New Zealand.
 Making this bread is not too simple as there are several cooking stages.

 First, you need to boil and mash potatoes, then add flour and sugar.
-It will take a few days to let this mixture ferment to create the potato starter.
-And thanks to this starter, it creates a sweet and sour taste in Rēwena bread.
+It will take a few days for the mixture to ferment to create the potato starter.
+Thanks to this starter, it creates a sweet and sour taste in Rēwena bread.

 22. Maltese Bread

-Besides, Maltese bread are usually baked in wooden ovens and they always come out with a round loaf shape.
+Maltese bread is usually baked in wooden ovens and available in a round loaf shape.
 But making a perfect Maltese bread is time-consuming and requires many kneading actions.